danfuzz/samizdat/doc/library-guide/ModuleSystem.md

 filesystem path to itself.
 This function does *not* automatically add this argument.
 Users of this function should add it to the given `args*` when appropriate.

-#### `splitModuleName(name) <> [name*]`

-This splits a module name string into a list of component names.
-It does no sanity checks beyond checking that `name` is a non-empty string containing all non-empty component names.
-It does *not* check for any other validity of component names.